walmartlabs/concord-website/docs/plugins/git.md

 ## DeleteTag

-The `deleteTag` action of the `github` task can used to delete an existing `tag` from GitHub repository
+The `deleteTag` action of the `github` task can be used to delete an existing `tag` from GitHub repository

 The following parameters are needed in addition to the general parameters:

 - `org`: Required, name of GitHub organization where your repository is located
 - `repo`: Required, name of GitHub repository where your tag is located
 - `tagName`: Required, name of `tag` that you want to delete from your `org/repo`

 ```yaml
 flows: